rocketmlhq/rmldnn/README.md

 - Does not require any knowledge of deep-learning frameworks (Pytorch, Keras, etc) or Python.
 - Is designed with scalability & performance in mind from the get-go.
-- Is agnositc to machine and processor architectures, running seamlessly on both CPU and GPU systems.
+- Is agnostic to machine and processor architectures, running seamlessly on both CPU and GPU systems.
 - Runs on anything from one to hundreds of GPUs or CPUs without any required knowledge of distributed computing, automatically managing data partitioning and communication among nodes.
 - Allows building models for different computer vision use-cases like image classification, object detection, image segmentation, autoencoders, and generative networks.